HollyT85/QuizProject2/README.md

 <b><u>Acknowledgements</u></b>

-With special thanks to James at Code Institute tutors who helped me see the glaringly obvious and to my daughter (the mythology expert) for creating such amazing (sometimes slightly impossible) questions.
+With special thanks to James at Code Institute tutors who helped me see the glaringly obvious, Aaron at Newcastle College and finally to my daughter (the mythology expert) for creating such amazing (sometimes slightly impossible) questions.